 Fallen Star Cottage La Jolla California

-Salvation Mountain is an off the beaten path roadside attraction near the Salton Sea.
-The mountain is a creation of a single man—Leonard Knight—whose failed attempt at launching a hot air balloon made from bed sheets with bold letters emblazoned on the side stating, “God is Love” in the 1980s, led to the 26-year construction of his glorious mountain.
+Salvation Mountain is an off-the-beaten-path roadside attraction near the Salton Sea.
+The mountain is a creation of a single man—Leonard Knight—who failed at an attempt to launch a hot air balloon made from bed sheets with bold letters emblazoned on the side stating, “God is Love” in the 1980s, led to the 26-year construction of his glorious mountain.
 Salvation Mountain Beal Rd, Niland, CA 92257.

 Historic Owl Cafe Red Mountain California

-Elmer created his bottle tree masterpiece out of junkyard pieces and hundreds of bottle.
-The bottle ranch is a must see as you drive along the National Trails Highway.
+Elmer created his bottle tree masterpiece out of junkyard pieces and hundreds of bottles.
+The bottle ranch is a must-see as you drive along the National Trails Highway.
 Be sure to leave Elmer a tip in the mailbox before you continue your road trip.
 Elmer’s Bottle Tree Ranch 24266 National Trails Hwy Oro Grande, CA 92368.

 The small central coast town of Harmony was founded in 1869.
 Local dairy ranches used the creamery to process their products.
-In 1955 the creamery closed and most of the towns residents moved on.
+In 1955 the creamery closed, and most of the town residents moved on.
 Today Harmony is alive again as a roadside attraction just south of Hearst Castle on Highway 1.
-Visitors can check out the pottery store, glass works, get married in the chapel, or taste wine Harmony Cellars Winery.
+Visitors can check out the pottery store, glassworks, get married in the chapel, or taste wine at Harmony Cellars Winery.
 Harmony California is along Highway 1 between Moro Bay of Hearst Castle.

 It took him 50 years to build his castle on a hill.
 With a shovel and a hammer, he chiseled away at the hillside and built himself his own little mansion completely out of other people’s trash, salvaged materials, and beachcombed junk.
 Nitt Witt Ridge 881 Hillcrest Dr, Cambria, CA 93428.

-Bennett’s sells 100%, pure raw honey, along with a large selection of flavored honey.
+Bennett’s sells 100% pure raw honey, along with a large selection of flavored honey.
 Wildflower, Eucalyptus, Orange Blossom, Blueberry, Clover, Cinnamon, Lemon, Sage, and Hawaiian honey.
-There are two free honey tasting stations with tiny spoons where you can sample all the different kinds of the sweet substance.
-Bennett’s Honey Farm 3176 Honey Ln, Fillmore, CA 93015.
+There are two free honey tasting stations with tiny spoons where you can sample all the different kinds of sweet substances—Bennett’s Honey Farm 3176 Honey Ln, Fillmore, CA 93015.

 Northern California Roadside Attractions

-Perhaps one of the last remaining original roadside attractions in California, the Trees of Mystery opened in 1931 and offers a truly unique experience for both adults and children of all ages.
-There is so much to see and do in Northern California and this wonderful attraction should defiantly be on your to-do list.
+Perhaps one of the last remaining original roadside attractions in California, the Trees of Mystery opened in 1931 and offered a truly unique experience for adults and children of all ages.
+There is so much to see and do in Northern California, and this wonderful attraction should defiantly be on your to-do list.
 Trees of Mystery 15500 U.S. 101, Klamath, CA 95548.